-In all honesty, there are some pretty mixed reviews about this book out there, but the overall response always seemed to be quite positive.
+Let’s be real, there are some VERY mixed reviews about this book out there, but the overall response always seemed to be quite positive.
 I’ve been meaning to buy this book since it was released, but things like that rarely ever go to plan 😂 However, I finally got myself a copy and decided to give it a shot.

 Scarlett Dragna has never left the tiny island where she and her sister, Tella, live with their powerful, and cruel, father.
 Now Scarlett’s father has arranged a marriage for her, and Scarlett thinks her dreams of seeing Caraval – the faraway, once-a-year performance where the audience participates in the show – are over.

 But this year, Scarlett’s long-dreamt-of invitation finally arrives.
 With the help of a mysterious sailor, Tella whisks Scarlett away to the show.
 Scarlett has been told that everything that happens during Caraval is only an elaborate performance.
 Nevertheless she becomes enmeshed in a game of love, heartbreak, and magic.